saezlab/ShinyFUNKI/README.md

 2. Download the repository and run FUNKI

-In an R session, run the line below to download and launch FUNKI:
+In an R session, run the line below to launch FUNKI once this repo has been downloaded/cloned:

 ```shiny::runApp()```